 - Food Share resource availability – Garden categories and their resource availability from the Marion-Polk Food Share.

-- Gardener Survey – Administered in spring 2017!
+- Gardener Survey – English

 Planting calendars are useful tools to help utilize your garden year-round.
 The examples listed below are useful to hand out to gardeners to understand crops grown in the Pacific Northwest.
 These examples were developed by the Oregon Food Bank and OSU Extension for the Seed to Supper introduction to gardening curriculum.